imh-ds/cscore/README.md

+---
+editor_options:
+  markdown:
+    wrap: 72
+---

 ## Introduction

 **NOTE: Current README file is outdated.
 Update to be released in future beta version.**

 In the realm of psychology and other social behavioral sciences, latent constructs are often measured using scales.
 These scales commonly